 - 2-4 players

-- 10+
+- Age 10+

 Forbidden Island puts players on an island that is slowly sinking into the ocean, and they need to work together to gather treasures then escape.
 Each turn is filled with tension as players flip over cards that indicate which tile will sink (and thus shrink the board).
 As the game progresses it really feels like the world is sinking.

 The tiles are laid out in a set island pattern, and six cards are flipped from the Flood Deck.
-As cards are drawn from the Flood Deck, the corresponding tile on the board is flipped over to a blue tinted version of the same piece.
+As cards are drawn from the Flood Deck, the corresponding tile on the board is flipped over.
+Which reveals a blue tinted version of the same piece.
 This represents the location “flooding”.
 If a flooded location floods a second time (via the same flood card being drawn later in the game), that location is lost to the abyss and both the tile and the corresponding flood card are removed from the game.

 See our review here.